London Rivers Week: Thames inspired poetry

 The River Thames holds the story of how London came to be one of the most culturally rich and diverse places on the planet.
 Today the river is the centre of working life for thousands of people, and a centre for tourism and industry.
 It also acts as a source of creative influence for painters, writers, poets, designers, musicians, artists - the list goes on.

-As part of Thames21's London Rivers Week we are spotlighting odes to our River Thames to highlight the inspiring and diverse perspectives it inspires.
+As part of Thames21's London Rivers Week we are spotlighting odes to our River Thames to highlight the rousing and diverse perspectives it inspires.
 Check out our river inspired poetry by leading lights including Toby Campion, Caleb Femi, Rachel Nwokoro, Jeremiah 'SugarJ' Brown and Erin Bolens.

 The Thames as Mother, extract by Toby Campion